HousedHorse/resume/resume.md

 September 2018 - Present \hfill\emph {Ottawa, ON}
 \color{gray}
 \begin{itemize}[itemsep=0em]
-\item Nominee for the \href{https://carleton.ca/tasupport/taawards/edc-outstanding-ta-awards/}{Outstanding Teaching Assistant Award}
+\item Nominee for the \href{https://carleton.ca/tasupport/taawards/edc-outstanding-ta-awards/}{Outstanding Teaching Assistant Award} in both the 2018/2019 and 2019/2020 academic years.
 \item Assisted the professor in development of course material.
 \item Ran tutorial sessions for groups of 50 students.
 \item Took a leadership role to ensure tutorials proceeded smoothly.